dbbs-lab/bsb-core/docs/cells/intro.rst

 .. rubric:: Specifying spatial density

-You can set the spatial distribution for each cell type present in a :ref:`NrrdVoxels <voxel-partition>` partition.
+You can set the spatial distribution for each cell type present in an :ref:`NrrdVoxels <voxel-partition>` partition.

 To do so, you should first attach your nrrd volumetric density file(s) to the partition with either